 by Danny Dorling.

 Inequality is more than just economics.
 It is the culture that divides and makes social mobility impossible.
-Danny Dorling goes in pursuit of the latest research into how the lives and ideas of the 1 percent impact the remaining 99 percent; and the findings are shocking.
-Inequality in the UK is increasing; more and more people are driven toward the poverty line.
+This book goes in pursuit of latest research into how the lives and ideas of the 1 percent impact the remaining 99 percent; the findings are shocking.
+Inequality in the UK is increasing; ever more people are driven toward the poverty line.
 The mere accident of being born outside the 1 percent will have a dramatic impact on the rest of your life: it will reduce your life expectancy, as well as educational and work prospects, and affect your mental health.

 The Social Atlas of Europe

 Many of us think of European countries as discreet entities—their own languages, cultures, food, and economies squarely contained within their national boundaries.
 But in fact Europe is at once a unified place and a sophisticatedly fragmented one, and national boundaries rarely reflect its social and economic realities.
 The social atlas of Europe is the first atlas to map Europe according to these realities, from the perspective of human geography rather than simply a political one.
 Using innovative full-color visualization methods, it reconsiders European identity through its many different facets: economy, culture, history, and human and physical geography, visualizing Europe and its people in a more fluid way, in some cases using maps without artificial national boundaries.
 It utilizes the latest available demographic, social, and economic data through state-of-the-art geographical information systems and new cartography techniques.
 Through these new visualizations, this highly illustrated book offers fresh perspectives on a range of topics, including social values, culture, education, employment, environmental footprints, health and well-being, and social inequalities and cohesion.
 It is a bold rethinking of Europe as we know it and will be of interest to anyone who wants to understand the continent in its truest form.